dmbarbour/wikilon/docs/AwelonLang.md

 Value words are effectively the 'nouns' of Awelon language.
 They are convenient for preserving human-meaningful structure and support for hypermedia resources.

-## Deferred Computations and Coinductive Data
+## Deferred Computations, Link Control, and Coinductive Data

 The *arity annotations* `(a2)` to `(a9)` have simple rewrite rules: